Table of Contents

 Answer – First, shortlist the companies you wish to apply to and look at the job profiles you want.
-Then, mention skills, projects, and work experience that are in line with the job description.
-This way, the recruiter will find the keywords they’re looking for while going through your resume, and likely call you for an interview.
+Then, mention skills, projects, and work experience that align with the job description.
+This way, the recruiter will find the keywords they’re looking for while going through your resume and likely call you for an interview.

 Q3.
 How can I download a free resume template?

 Answer – You can click on the Download button at the top of this blog or go to this link.